Is a Career in Interior Design Right for You?

 Interior designers must be able to see beyond the current environment and actually visualize what they hope to accomplish as an end result.
-Visualizing an environment is an art, but experience plays a lot in understanding what to expect once the project is completed.
+Visualizing an environment is an art, but experience plays a role in understanding what to expect once the project is completed.

 Are You a Detail-Oriented Person?

 Being exact in the measurements of a space and how to place the furnishings is more on the science side of interior design than the art side.
 Clients depend on their interior designer to be able to put all of the pieces together so that they will not only fit but also look beautiful.

 Part of an interior designer's job is to be able to listen carefully and come up with a design that surpasses the client’s expectations.
 There’s no room for error when it comes to interpreting the needs of the client.
 The interior designer is also responsible for bringing all of the people together who have been contracted to complete the design, and if they are unable to communicate well with these people, the end result will most likely suffer.